wp-plugins/grey-admin-color-schemes/readme.txt

 = None at this time =

 == Changelog ==
+= 1.4 =
+* Fixed typo in plugin name in main php file.

 = 1.3 =
 * Added right to left support.
 * Added 'A Touch of Blue' theme.